luiz158/docker-maven/README.md

 # Gradle Executable Container

-This docker image includes Oracle Java 7 and Maven 3.0.5 configured with Maven as the entrypoint.
+This docker image includes OpenJDK 8 and Maven 3.0.5 configured with Maven as the entrypoint.

 ## Usage